ilkkamtk/web-ohjelmoinnin-perusteet/ts-bundler.md

 }
 ```

-6. Modify package.json to add start scripts for development and building:
+6. Modify the `package.json` file to add start scripts for development and building:
 ```json
 "scripts": {
   "build": "rollup -c",